 Answer: The AFM realizes that comparing transactions with small volumes to transactions with large volumes could distort the results.
-After all: due to price-impact it can be expected that larger transactions have (with regards to price) a worse execution than smaller transactions would have had.
+After all: due to price-impact one might expect larger transactions to have (with regards to price) a worse execution than smaller transactions would have had.

 For the purposes of this paper, the AFM assumes the distribution of volume per transaction to be relatively similar across trading venues.
-This would imply that wrong classifications due to differences in order sizes would approximately cancel out (according to the logic similar to the Answer to Q.4 "What timestamp is used to match transactions on the relevant venue to the reference markets?
+By including a sufficiently large number of data-points, we assume the overall results are - despite errors in individual cases -a reasonably good reflection of the actual quality of execution on the relevant trading venue (according to the logic similar to the Answer to Q.4 "What timestamp is used to match transactions on the relevant venue to the reference markets?
 And isn't a period of one second too long to compare prices across trading venues?").